 Neo Financial Products

-At the moment, Neo Financial only offers 2 financial products: a high-interest savings account and a rewards or cash-back credit card.
+From the beginning, Neo Financial started with two financial products: a high-interest savings account and a rewards or cash-back credit card.

 1. Neo Card